University of Arizona Global Campus: Mount St. Clare College/Franciscan University (of the Prairies) (1918–2005)

-Origin as TeleUniversity 1999–2001
+Origin as TeleUniversity (1999–2001)

-University of Arizona Global Campus claims a history dating back to 1918.
-The school, however, has stronger roots with TeleUniversity, an online school created by entrepreneur Michael K. Clifford in 1999.]
+University of Arizona Global Campus claims a history dating back to 1918, the founding year of Mount St. Clare College.
+The school, however, has stronger roots with TeleUniversity, an online school created by entrepreneur Michael K. Clifford in 1999.

-Charter Learning 2001–2003
+Charter Learning (2001–2003)

 In 2001, the company changed leadership with co-founders Wayne Clugston, Scott Turner, and David Vande Pol.
 TeleUniversity was renamed Charter Learning with a focus on helping working adults complete their bachelor's degree while attending their community college.
-Charter Learning provided American Council on Education credit recommended upper division curriculum in Organizational Management, the Maricopa Community College system provided the lower division coursework and instruction, and Charter Oak State College granted the degree.
-In 2003 Warburg Pincus, a private equity firm, invested in Charter Learning and the name changed to Bridgepoint Education.
+Charter Learning provided American Council on Education credit-recommended upper division curriculum in Organizational Management, the Maricopa Community College system provided the lower division coursework and instruction, and Charter Oak State College granted the degree.
+In 2003, Warburg Pincus, a private equity firm, invested in Charter Learning and the name changed to Bridgepoint Education.
 In 2005, Bridgepoint Education purchased the small Franciscan University of the Prairies campus in Clinton, Iowa, retained the school's valuable accreditation, and renamed it Ashford University.
 Most of Ashford University's students, however, were enrolled to learn exclusively online and the campus closed in May 2016.